Pasco County, Florida: 20th Century changes

 As early as 1914, residents of the western part of the county proposed forming a separate county or merging with Pinellas County, as Dade City was not centrally located in the county.
 Several large sawmills operated in the county in the early part of the 20th century.
-The issue was finally resolved in 1979 with the construction of identical government centers in both Dade City and New Port Richey, now called West Pasco Government Center and East Pasco Government Center.
+The issue was finally resolved in 1979 with the construction of identical government centers in both New Port Richey and Dade City, now called West Pasco Government Center and East Pasco Government Center respectively.

 Early train system

 The SAL Tarpon Springs branch line from Tarpon Junction 14 miles west of Tampa to Elfers and thence to New Port Richey lost its passenger service and became listed as freight only between 1932 and 1938.
 The freight branch was truncated to Elfers in 1943.
 The tracks from Elfers and Chemical (an industrial area in the extreme southwest part of the county along the Anclote River west of Holiday) to Tarpon Springs had its last freight train on December 24, 1986, leaving the western half of the county without freight rail service.

 The Atlantic Coast Line Railroad until 1957 ran the Southland through Trilby and Tarpon Springs, en route to St. Petersburg.
 The train was unusual for providing passenger service direct from Chicago (via the Pennsylvania), Cincinnati and Atlanta on a direct route through the western part of the Florida peninsula, bypassing Jacksonville.
-The Seaboard Coast Line (a merged line from the Atlantic Coast Line and the Seaboard Coast Line) until 1971 ran a local train (the last passenger train for the region north of St. Petersburg and west of Dade City) through those towns from Jacksonville and Gainesville, bound for St. Petersburg.
+The Seaboard Coast Line (a merged line from the Atlantic Coast Line and the Seaboard Air Line) until 1971 ran a local train (the last passenger train for the region north of St. Petersburg and west of Dade City) through those towns from Jacksonville and Gainesville, bound for St. Petersburg.
 Prior to the 1967 merger for the SCL that service had been the western branch of the ACL's Champion from New York City.
 Until 1968 the SCL ran its Sunland from Washington, DC and Portsmouth, VA to Tampa.